junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Ellen," Sam says, choking.
 "That would mean we'll never see you again.
 Or Bobby, or Jo, or anyone.
 You'll stop existing."

 "I'll go with Mom," Jo says quickly.
-"Then whatever happens to us next, at least no one's alone."
+"Then whatever happens to us next, anywhere or nowhere, we go together."

+Ash solutes with two fingers pressed together.
+"Not a big fan of living as a ghost here, had enough fun running around in Heaven too -- count me in."

 Bobby smiles softly.
 "What's dead should stay dead, right?
 You better prepare a damn well farewell this time."

 "No -- Not like this!"
 Dean continues protesting relentlessly.
 "We don't even know if Lucifer would help.
-If he decides he doesn't want to do shit, everyone's sacrifice would just be for nothing.
+If he decides he doesn't want to do shit, all these sacrifice would just be for nothing.
 You'll disappear for good, but for nothing!
-Can't we at least wait until there absolutely isn't any other choice, to consider this?"
+Can't we at least wait until we know for sure there absolutely isn't any other choice, to consider this?"
 He swallows hard.
 "If it's up to me, we shouldn't even *think* about that!"

 "I agree," Cas resonates, watching his devastated face.

 Dean makes a wet sound.

+Ash points at Cas with a knuckle.
+"Thought you said you are an angel.
+Shouldn't you be more supportive about anything that restores orders up there?
+Saving angels, you know, like saving your brothers and sisters?"

+"I do," Cas says flatly.
+"But not at the cost of losing all of you forever.
+You people are friends of Dean's.
+Even as ghosts and souls, you are too important to lose.
+Dean will not allow that happen, nor will I."

+"Same here," Sam agrees.

 Ellen and Bobby exchange a look.

 "Alright, then."
 Bobby says, with a small nod.
-"First thing first, thought you said we are in a bit rush here?
-Then lead the way."
+"We try your ways first -- I'm not particularly fond of getting eaten by Satan anyway.
+First thing first, thought you said we are in a bit rush here?
+Then why don't you lead the way?"

-"Right," Dean wipes his eyes dry, turning to the outside.
+"Right," Dean wipes his eyes dry, heading to the outside.

-They bit Jody goodbye.
+They bid Jody goodbye.

 "Next time you need room for some ghost guests, you know who to call."
 Jody gives them each a hug.

 Dean holds her tight.
-"Thank you," he tells her.
+"Thank you," he tells her wholeheartedly.

-"I didn't do anything, you did all the talking."
+"I didn't do anything, you did all the talking and leading."
 Jody smiles warmly.

-"Don't need to," Dean squeezes her shoulders.
+"You don't need to."
+Dean squeezes her shoulders.
 "Just, thank you, for everything."

 He finally lets her go.
 "Call us if you need anything.
-Or the girls --"
+Or anything with the girls --"

-"Of course."
-Jody reassures him.
-"You too."

-They ride home.
+"Of course.
+You too."
+Jody reassures him with a motherly smile, then waves them goodbye at the porch.

+They ride home -- with the ghost of Bobby sharing the back seat with Cas.

 <br>